-This guide outlines how to install a bathroom faucet.
+This guide will teach you how to install a bathroom faucet.

 Before installing a bath faucet, you've got to find the right one for you and your needs. center-set faucet, a mini-wide-spread faucet and even a single-handle model, using a deck plate to cover the vacant holes.
 Faucets for this type of configuration have the spout, handles, valves and mixing tee within the fixture.
 Sinks with three holes that measure 4-inches between holes should use a centerset faucet.
 Alternatively, a single hole faucet with deck plate willcover the vacant holes.

 When the sink (or vanity top) holes measure 6- to 8-inches apart (center to center), a wide-spread faucet may be used.
 This type has one handle and valve for cold water and one handle and valve for hot water.
 The mixing tee is installed separately beneath the spout.